 Once you have succeeded with your dough.
 Take it out of the bowl, place it on a floured surface and punch it down a few times.
 Then flatten it out somewhat with you hands like shown below.

-Now you cover them with a cloth and leave them to rise.
+- Cover with a damp cloth.
 Depending on your yeast and the temperature of your room this could take anywhere between 1/2 hour and 1 1/2 hours.
 So just leave them until they double in size.

 For the dough: